-As a cello teacher I specialize in working with adolescents and adult players.
-My lessons are designed to help students cultivate listening skills, physical and mental awareness, creative problem-solving, versatility, and musical appreciation.
-I encourage and help students to identify and set goals such as performing, memorizing, recording or collaborating, whatever they find meaning in, and I support them in the process of preparing and gaining confidence in themselves.
+All ages are welcome!
+My lessons are designed to help students cultivate enthusiasm for learning, listening skills, physical and mental awareness, creative problem-solving, and versatility.
+I encourage students to identify and pursue goals such as performing, memorizing, recording, collaborating, or anything they find meaning in, and I support them in the process of preparing for events and gaining confidence in their musicality.
 Whether you’re new to the cello or continuing on your journey with the instrument and picking up where you left off, I would be happy to work with you and share ideas, sounds and experiences.

 I have been teaching in various settings for about 10 years.
-In this time I have tended to work with older kids and adults, but I am happy to consider teaching younger children on a case by case basis and may suggest a trial period as I am gaining experience with this age group.
+In this time I have tended to work with older kids and adults, and am particularly eager to gain more experience with younger children.

 How to get more information or how to sign up